 “And Absalom never said a word to Amnon, either good or bad; he hated Amnon because he had disgraced his sister Tamar.”
 Rather he is commanded to make the matter known and ask him “Why did you do this to me?”, “Why did you wrong me regarding that matter?”.

 Rabbi Avraham Danzig *2 claimed that if ever you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought from the person first.
-Thus, one is not forgiven in the heavenly court until he has done the work on earth.
+Thus, one is not ignored in the heavenly court until he has done the work on earth.

-Rabbi Yehezkel Levenshtein *3 goes one step further, and remarks, “the only reason that G-d ever moves from the Throne of Judgement to the Throne of Mercy is if he sees us doing the same, seeking reconciliation and forgiving each other.”
+Rabbi Yehezkel Levenshtein *3 goes one step further and remarks, “the only reason that G-d ever moves from the Throne of Judgement to the Throne of Mercy is if he sees us doing the same, seeking reconciliation and forgiving each other.”

 Shofarot (Revelation) looks to our future as a people.
 In Judaism, we recognize that while God was revealed to Moses on Mount Sinai, that event did not represent the end of our relationship.
 God’s revelation continues each day.
-It attests to the brilliance and durability of our tradition that each successive generation has the ability and the responsibility to interpret and internalize it.
+It attests to the brilliance and durability of our tradition that each successive generation has the ability and the current responsibility to reinterpret and internalize it.
 The Torah famously tells us in Deuteronomy 30:12, “lo bashamayim hee” – “It is not in heaven” but here on earth, where the sacred words of our ancient texts are to be continually interpreted and understood. *4

 And here is Rabbi Yair Silverman, of Moed in Zichron Yaakov, Israel, giving us a reading re malchuyot, zichronot, and shofarot that speaks to our present moment.